top of page

 Our approach is grounded in 3 collaborative models: System of Care, Collective Impact, and Self Healing Communities.

 A system of care is a coordinated network of community-based services and supports designed to meet the challenges of children and youth with serious mental health needs and their families.
 These partnerships of families, youth, public organizations and private service providers work to more effectively deliver mental health services and supports that build on the strengths of individuals and fully address children’s and youths’ needs.
-These systems are also developed around the principles of being child-centered, family-driven, strength-based and culturally competent, engaging youth and involving interagency collaboration.
+These systems are also developed around the principles of being child-centered, family-driven, strength-based and culturally competent, provided in the least restrictive environment; community based; accessible; collaborative and coordinated across an interagency network.

-Collective Impact is a collaborative model for addressing complex issues.
+Collective Impact is a a research informed approach to collaboratively address complex community issues.
+Collective impact initiatives include a centralized infrastructure, a dedicated staff, and a structured process that leads to a common agenda, shared measurement, continuous communication, and mutually reinforcing activities among all participants.
 Collective Impact 3.0 takes this further as an evolving framework for community change that focuses on equity and community engagement/ownership

 SOC icon.PNG